alex-shapiro/ditto/README.md

 Ditto CRDTs are all op-based.
 Therefore, all remote operations received from some site **S** must be executed in the order that they were generated at **S**.
 Out-of-order remote execution WILL lead to consistency errors.

 The root value of a `Json` CRDT cannot be replaced.
-This means that if you create a `Json` CRDT with a `Number` or `Bool` root type, your CRDT is immutable!
+This means that if you create a `Json` CRDT with a `Number` or `Bool` root type, your CRDT is immutable.

-CRDTs have significant memory and storage overhead compared to standard types.
-A Text CRDT may  require 5x the storage of a regular string.
-If the only operation you need for a string is full replacement, consider using the `Register<String>` CRDT instead.
+CRDTs are much larger than their equivalent native types.
+The `Text` and `List` CRDTs in particular may require 5x or more memory than `String` or `Vec`.
+If the only operation you need for a `Text` CRDT is full replacement, consider using `Register<String>` instead.